Skip to main content

 Can I forward this SPX or Issue link to other team members?

 Yes, you can forward this link to the person who can provide issue resolution.
-A secondary person needs to provide their information in order to be able to access this project.
+A secondary person needs to provide their information to be able to access this project.

-We also have share option in your Notifications list.
-The customer can enter the Engineer’s information to access the Shared Project even if you do not have a Sierra Circuits Account.
+We also have a share option in your Notifications list.
+The customer can enter the Engineer’s information to access the Shared Project even if they do not have a Sierra Circuits Account.

 Making Changes to an Active Project